Kreetrix/Ohjelmistotuotanto-1/README.md

-# Memory Master
+# Card Memo

 ## Overview

-Memory Master is a flashcard-based learning app that helps users remember information in a fun and simple way.
+Card Memo is a flashcard-based learning app that helps users remember information in a fun and simple way.
 It’s designed for students, language learners, and anyone preparing for exams.

 ## Team